tmon610/POSOCO/README.md

 3. Define Global variables to decide category priorities, since we are dealing more than one case now -- done
 4. Create a suggestion management framework.
 For now create a toggle button to strike off a suggestion.
 To make this possible we should take care that (category, pntId) is unique for a suggestion -- done
 5. Create a table of sorted voltages as described in the slides
-6. Bug found in strike through array
+6. Bug found in strike through array.
+Solution can be to discard the faulty strike off object from list while adding itself